giry-dev/mangrove-docs/docs/contracts/README.md

 ## Where do I start?

-A good entry-point to this documentation is the [Overview of Mangrove](./technical-references/overview.md) in the Technical Reference section.
+A good entry-point to the documentation for the Mangrove protocol is the [Overview of Mangrove](./technical-references/overview.md) in the Technical Reference section.

 ## Who develops the Mangrove?